Noah2610/AdventureRL/README.md

 $ gem install AdventureRL
 ```

+## Documentation
+Documentation is being written and is available under the `doc/` directory
+in the project's root directory.

 ## Development
 We have just started this project, so this gem is highly __Work In Progress__.